nodeNINJAr/nodeNINJAr/README.md

 ## 👩‍💻 About Me

 Hello!
 I'm **Mehedi Hasan**, a passionate **Frontend Web Developer** with a background in **Physics**.
 I specialize in creating dynamic and user-friendly websites and applications using modern tools and technologies.
 My goal is to combine creativity and functionality to deliver impactful solutions.

+I bring a unique blend of analytical thinking from my physics background and creativity in web development to build intuitive and scalable solutions.

 ### 🚀 What I’m Working On:
 - **Nexus Tech**: An employee management web app with React, Express, and MongoDB.